IDEO-coLAB/treetorn/README.md

 ```

 ## Philosophy and detail
-Treetorn doesn't diff two object trees, instead it determines whether they're equivalent, with a few assumptions built in:
+Treetorn doesn't diff two object trees, instead it determines whether they're equivalent, with a few assumptions built in.

-##### Objects and Maps are treated as dictionaries
+#### Objects and Maps are treated as dictionaries
 ```javascript
 object.constructor === Object // if true, object is treated as a dictionary
 ```